ahmed-e-abdulaziz/glsync/README.md

 glsync -lc-cookie="$YOUR_LEETCODE_COOKIE_GOES_HERE" -repo-url="$YOUR_GITHUB_REPO_URL_GOES_HERE"
 ```

-It will keep printing each time it commits showing the progress and it will exit when it finishes
+It will keep printing each time it commits, showing the progress, and exiting when it finishes.

 ## How it works

 It does the following:

 1. Fetch from LeetCode your submissions using their GraphQL endpoint using the following queries:
-   1. `userProgressQuestionList` to get the questions you answered with timestamp.
+   1. `userProgressQuestionList` to get the questions you answered with the timestamp.
-   2. `submissionList` to get the submission id and code language.
+   2. `submissionList` to get the submission ID and code language.
    3. `submissionDetails` to get the last submission code.

 2. Clone the target code's Git repo.
-3. For each LeetCode submission do a commit using its timestamp.
+3. For each LeetCode submission, commit using its timestamp.
 4. Push the commits to Git and delete the local cloned repo.

-### High Level Diagram
+### High-Level Diagram

-High Level Diagram to show how glsync components interacts with each other
+High-level diagram to show how glsync components interact with each other

 ![High Level Diagram to show how glsync components interacts with each other](docs/glsync-block-diagram.png)